 Quick access to mental health information

 Learn practical, evidence-based information for supporting patients and treating mental health and addictions.
 Topics are organized to help professionals make informed decisions about mental health care.
-Many of these topics were developed from Psychiatry in Primary Care, 2nd edition, but resources listed here may be relevant to multiple disciplines.
+Resources listed here may be relevant to multiple disciplines.

 - Adult ADHD